 Being their trusted healthcare provider, we appreciate you taking the time to have an open discussion with patients and their loved ones who may be interested in participating.

-If any of your patients take part in the DREAM study, rest assured that they will remain under your medical care for all non-study–related needs and will continue to receive any benefits to which they are entitled.
+If any of your patients take part in the DREAM study, rest assured that they will remain under your medical care for all non-study–related treatment.